Tecsmith/vr61-keyboard-pcb/README.md

 - 60% form factor
     - Design to be compatible with GH60/HK60 cases
-    - Also compatible with Anne Pro 2 case *(drop in QMK replacement for existing AP2's or AP2 cases)*
+    - Also compatible with Anne Pro 2 cases *(drop in QMK replacement for existing AP2's or AP2 cases)*
     - MicroMod positioned in case *"battery compartment"* space.

 - QMK + VIA default f/w
     - Wired only *(no wireless)*
-    - Default key-maps for Mac use
+    - Default key-maps for Mac users

 - User choice of microcontroller